 There's no handier tool in our arsenal than our trusty iPhone camera - especially when it so beautifully captures the moments and memories with those we love.
 Portrait shots are tricky to perfect - getting the right angle and lighting can be tough; dealing with the human ego can be even harder.
 Instagram pro Allan Hinton tells us his top tips on how to use the iPhone 7 to take the best portrait shots ever...

-Our pal Allan Hinton is a pro when it comes to taking the most perfect shots of people: as someone who ditched his day job in marketing a few years ago to travel the world and capture everything he saw, his camera of choice is often an iPhone (well, an iPhone 7 these days) to snap faces, places and everything in between.
+Our pal Allan Hinton is a pro when it comes to taking the most perfect shots of people.
+He ditched his day job in marketing a few years ago to travel the world and capture everything he saw.
+His camera of choice is often an iPhone to snap faces, places, and everything in between.

-“Sometimes in spontaneous situations where you do not have time to take out the camera, I instinctively pull out the phone from my pocket and take quick photos with it.
+“Sometimes in spontaneous situations where you don’t have time to take out the camera, I instinctively pull out the phone from my pocket and take quick photos with it.

-“The new portrait mode is great for taking portraits with a beautiful depth-of-field blur – this feature is great for other types of photography, such as food, where you want the subject to pop out amongst its surroundings.
+“The new portrait mode is great for taking portraits with a beautiful depth-of-field blur.
+This is great for other types of photography, such as food, where you want the subject to pop out among its surroundings.
 The 2x digital zoom means you can get twice as close to a subject without compromising on quality.
 This feature is great for getting closer to subjects such as architecture that is far away or to get zoomed into a person when taking street shots – and thus being able to be more discreet.”

 We got Allan’s top tips on how to take the perfect portrait shot on our iPhone, every time.

 Take time to actually think about the shot and what you want from it.
 And communicate with the people/person in front of you.
 The inner director in you, needs to come out.
 You need to motivate your subject to smile and communicate how much longer you need them.

 The secret to this type of shot is waiting until others have finished their shots and then getting the attention of your subject.
 Otherwise you’ll have people looking in different directions.